Make Your Own Free Clip Art with Picnik

 Blazing Saddles, 1974

 Web graphics sample 2Clearly the bandito who uttered that immortal line from Blazing Saddles didn’t have a blog.
-If he did, he’d be thrilled to have access to these free Web graphics, which include some pretty cool official-looking badges and seals.
+If he did, he’d be thrilled to have access to these free graphics, which include some pretty cool official-looking badges and seals.

 I’m a real advocate of lightening up when it comes to blogging, which is neither rocket science nor the cure for cancer (unless, of course, you actually blog about rocket science or cancer cures).
 But even if your subject matter is serious, it’s often still appropriate to have a little fun with your content.